Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-documentlist/README.md

 ![Creation Menu Action](docs/assets/document-list-creation-menu-actions-1.png)

-When the "New Folder" button is pressed a dialog appear.
+When the "New Folder" button is pressed the dialog appears.

 ![Creation Menu Action](docs/assets/document-list-creation-menu-actions-2.png)